DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_02_Implementing_identity_services_and_Group_Policy.md

 9. In the **Object Types** dialog box, select the **Computers** check box and then select **OK**.
 10. In the **Select User, Computer, or Group** dialog box, in the **Enter Object Names to select (Examples)** text box, enter **SEA-CL1**, and then select **OK**.

-> **Note**: Note: You may need to sign off and sign back on as Contoso\Ty on SEA-CL1 before preceding with the next step.
+   > **Note**: You may need to sign off and sign back on as Contoso\Ty on SEA-CL1 before preceding with the next step.

 ### Task 7: Verify the application of settings